mohitjain/mohitjain/_posts/2012-12-08-better-way-to-see-info-using-git-log-alias.md

 layout: post
 comments: true
 permalink: /2012/12/better-way-to-see-info-using-git-log-alias/
 categories: Git tips-and-tricks
 ---

-I am big fan of  git log command.
-Tells me lot of information, but I not impressed with the way it shows the information.
+I am a big fan of git log command.
+Tells me lot of information, but I am not impressed with the way it shows the information.
 I got a pretty big alias to improve and which makes things much better.

 ## Result